 Ara Wiseman is a leading plant-based nutritional expert and frequency therapist.
 She is an anti-aging specialist, author, teacher, and lecturer.
-Her private practice is primarily focused on nutrition counseling for anti-aging, addictions, weight loss, hormonal imbalances, disease prevention and management, cancer, type-2 diabetes and heart disease.
+Her private practice is primarily focused on nutrition counseling for aging well, addictions, weight loss, hormonal imbalances, disease prevention and management, cancer, type-2 diabetes and heart disease.

 Ara teaches nutrition at the Transformational Arts College and George Brown College in Toronto, and has written and published three books; Feed Your Body, Feed Your Soul (2010, Maiden Tree Media), The Healing Option (2016, Soul 7 Inc.), and A Smoother You (2016, Maiden Tree Media).

 “Our bodies are very forgiving and when we stop our destructive habits and behaviors, nature will give us a whole new opportunity for a wondrous life.”

 – Feed Your Body Feed Your Soul